-4.4.10.1 Tree Felling
+4.4.4.1 Tree Felling

-As part of the Proposed Wind Farm, tree felling will be required within and around development footprint to allow for the construction of the turbine bases, access roads underground cabling, and other ancillary infrastructure.
+As part of the Proposed Project, tree felling will be required within and around the development footprint to allow for the construction of the turbine bases, access roads, underground cabling and other ancillary infrastructure.

-Further details on tree felling required within and around development footprint on the Proposed Wind Farm site is detailed in Chapter 6 of this EIAR.
+Further details on tree felling required within and around the development footprint on the Proposed Project site is detailed in Section 6.5.2 of Chapter 6 of this EIAR.

-A total of 19 hectares of forestry will be permanently felled within and around the Proposed Wind Farm along with existing treeline boundaries as detailed in Chapter 6, Section 6.5.1.7.
-Figure 4-20 shows the extent of the commercial forestry to be permanently felled as part of the Proposed Project
+A total of 13.8 hectares of forestry will be permanently felled within and around the Proposed Project along with existing treeline boundaries as detailed in Chapter 6 and its associated appendices.
+Figure 4-18 shows the extent of the commercial forestry to be permanently felled in order to facilitate the Proposed Project.

 The commercial forestry felling activities required as part of the Proposed Project will be the subject of a Limited Felling Licence (LFL) application to the Forest Service in accordance with the Forestry Act 2014 and the Forestry Regulations 2017 (SI 191/2017) and as per the Forest Service's policy on granting felling licenses for wind farm developments.
-The policy requires that a copy of the planning permission for the Proposed Project be submitted with the felling licence application; therefore, the felling licence cannot be applied for until such time as planning permission is obtained for the Proposed Project.
+A felling licence will be applied for subject to a grant of planning permission for the Proposed Project.

-4.4.10.2 Forestry Replanting
+4.4.4.2 Forestry Replanting